-And, the corpus callosum seems to be especially prone to neuroplasticity: musicians, for example, after much training, have been shown to have larger corpus callosa than non-musicians.Musicians have been shown to have larger corpus callosa than non-musicians.
+Besides, the corpus callosum appears especially prone to neuroplasticity: Musicians, for example, after much training, have been shown to have larger corpus callosa than non-musicians.Musicians have been shown to have larger corpus callosa than non-musicians.
 Click To Tweet

-And yet, when those first studies came out in 1982, many scientists and journalists were quick to tell a good just-so story: of course women have greater connectivity between their hemispheres – they think more holistically and intuitively.
-And of course men’s brains are more modular – they look for solutions to problems and focus on one thing at a time.
+And yet, when those first studies came out in 1982, many scientists and journalists were quick to tell a good just-so story: Of course women have greater connectivity between their hemispheres; they think more holistically and intuitively.
+Of course men’s brains are more modular; they look for solutions to problems and focus on one thing at a time.

-Some of these differences in connectivity have also been used to promote the left/right brain myth: that because women are supposed to have greater interaction between the hemispheres, they have greater access to the non-dominant, intuitive and emotional right hemisphere, while men are more dominated by their logical, analytical left hemisphere.
+Some of these differences in connectivity have also been used to promote the left/right brain myth: The idea that because women supposedly have greater interaction between the hemispheres, meaning they have greater access to the non-dominant, intuitive, and emotional right hemisphere.
+In contrast, theoretically, men are dominated by their logical, analytical left hemisphere.

 No matter whether you are male or female, the brain is a complex organ that we have only begun to fully understand.
 While there are many obvious differences between the sexes, neuroscientists are only just scratching the surface of how our physiology affects the many nuances of our behavior and characteristics.